PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming: Empirical Evaluation for Datasets

-We compare the performance between two-stage methods, \spo{}, \pfyl{}, and \dbb{} with varying training data size $n \in \{100, 1000, 5000\}$, polynomial degree $deg \in \{1, 2, 4, 6\}$, and noise half-width $\bar{\epsilon} \in \{0.0, 0.5\}$.
-We then conduct small-scale experiments on the validation set to select gradient descent hyperparameters, namely the batch size, learning rate, and momentum for the shortest path, knapsack, and TSP in \spo{}, \pfyl{}, and \dbb{}.
-The hyperparameter tuning uses a limited random search in the space of hyperparameter configurations.
-Thus, there is no guarantee of the best performance in the results.
+We also carried out small-scale experiments on the validation set to select gradient descent hyperparameters, namely batch size, learning rate, and momentum for the shortest path, knapsack, and TSP in \spo{}, \pfyl{} and \dbb{}.
+The hyperparameter tuning used a limited random search in the space of possible configurations, thus not guaranteeing the best performance in the results.
 For \pfyl{}, we arbitrarily set the number of samples $K = 1$ and the perturbation amplitude $\sigma = 1.0$.
-We repeated all experiments $10$ times, each with a different $\bm{x}$, $\mathcal{B}$, and $\epsilon$ to generate $10$ different training/validation/test datasets.
-We use boxplots to summarize the statistical outcomes.

-We generate synthetic datasets with parameters in Table \ref{tab:prob}, so the dimensions of the cost vectors $d$ are $40$, $32$, and $190$, respectively.
-For the TSP, we use the Dantzig–Fulkerson–Johnson (DFJ) formulation \cite{dantzig1954solution} because it is faster to solve than alternatives.
+We generate synthetic datasets using the parameters outlined in Table \ref{tab:prob}, so the label sizes (the number of unknown objective function coefficients) $d$ are $40$, $32$, and $190$, respectively.
+For the TSP, we use the Dantzig–Fulkerson–Johnson (DFJ) formulation \cite{dantzig1954solution} because it is faster to solve than the alternatives.

-Figures \ref{fig:sp}, \ref{fig:ks}, and \ref{fig:tsp} summarize the performance comparison for the shortest path problem, 2D knapsack problem, and traveling salesperson problem.
-These figures should be read as follows: the left column is for noise-free costs (easier), while the right column includes noise.
+Figures \ref{fig:sp}, \ref{fig:ks}, and \ref{fig:tsp} summarize the performance comparison for the shortest path problem, the 2D knapsack problem, and the traveling salesperson problem.
+These figures should be interpreted as follows: The left column is for noise-free coefficients (easier), while the right column includes noise.
 Each row of figures is for a training set size in increasing order.
-Within each figure and from left to right, the degree of the polynomial that generates the costs from the feature vector increases.
-Within each such polynomial degree, the different methods' boxplots are shown, summarizing the test set normalized regret results for the $10$ different experiments; lower is better.
+Within each figure, the degree of the polynomial that generates the coefficients from the feature vector increases from left to right.
+For each such polynomial degree, the different methods' boxplots are shown, summarizing the test set normalized regret results across the $10$ different experiments; lower is better.